alixrx/draft-js/docs/APIReference-ContentBlock.md

 ---
 id: api-reference-content-block
 title: ContentBlock
+layout: docs
+category: API Reference
+next: api-reference-character-metadata
+permalink: docs/api-reference-content-block.html
 ---

 `ContentBlock` is an Immutable [Record](http://facebook.github.io/immutable-js/docs/#/Record/Record) that represents the full state of a single block of editor content, including:

   - Plain text contents of the block
   - Type, e.g. paragraph, header, list item
   - Entity, inline style, and depth information

 A `ContentState` object contains an `OrderedMap` of these `ContentBlock` objects, which together comprise the full contents of the editor.

 `ContentBlock` objects are largely analogous to block-level HTML elements like paragraphs and list items.
-The available types are:

-- unstyled
-- paragraph
-- header-one
-- header-two
-- header-three
-- header-four
-- header-five
-- header-six
-- unordered-list-item
-- ordered-list-item
-- blockquote
-- code-block
-- atomic

 New `ContentBlock` objects may be created directly using the constructor.
 Expected Record values are detailed below.